 Tuck your chin down, then slowly raise it upward.
 Then swivel your head over one shoulder, then the other.

-- For more tips, see: How to Avoid Text Neck Overuse Syndrome
+- For more tips, see: Text Neck Treatment and Prevention

 Watch: Text Neck Treatment Video